Arizona Complex League: Arizona Complex League

-Current teams
+For 2025, the league consists of 17 teams.
+Beginning in 2024, the schedule was changed from a season which ran from late-June through late-August to a season which runs from early-May through late-July.
+This change also made it so the league would no longer feature players drafted in the current year's draft, which in 2021 was changed to take place during the All-Star Weekend in mid-July.

+Teams

 Teams in the league are not referred to by their home city, but simply by their parent club's name.
 A prefix of ACL (previously AZL or Arizona League) is typically used to differentiate the team from its parent club and other farm teams with the same nickname.
 City names have been used previously instead of a prefix, such as with the Peoria Padres and Peoria Mariners.
 Franchises that field more than one team use differentiating suffixes, typically based on team colors (e.g. Blue and Gold).
+As of the 2025 season, no major league club fields more than one ACL team.